French & Italian Studies Newsletter - Spring/Summer 2022

 Congratulations to Assistant Professor Hannah Frydman for her receipt of the Malcolm Bowie Prize from the Society for French Studies!
 The Bowie Prize goes to the best article published in the preceding year by an early-career researcher in French Studies.
 Frydman’s article,… Read more

 We are very pleased to announce the winners of the second annual French & Italian Studies Academic Awards!
 All students who have enrolled in a French & Italian Studies course during the 2021-2022 academic year were eligible to submit one project completed in a FIS course.
 Examples of submissions could be recorded presentations, well-written and researched papers, or other creative projects that exhibit innovation (in any format or medium).
-A FIS faculty committee review the submitted… Read more
+A FIS faculty committee review the… Read more

 The Department of French & Italian Studies would like to congratulate the class of 2022!
 FIS wishes to recognize our graduates for their work ethic and perseverance in continuing their studies online despite a global Pandemic and challenging circumstances.
 On June 8th, graduating majors in French & Italian Studies gathered with their families and professors on campus to mingle, enjoy refreshments, and celebrate their achievements at a graduation reception for the class of 2022.
 After… Read more